Emsisoft Management Console is made for network administrators, managed service providers and IT professionals and provides centralized remote

 By default, newly installed devices are added to the ‘New computers’ protection policy group in your workspace.

-If you require them to be added to a different policy group, please navigate to the policy settings and create an additional installation token at the top of the panel.
+If you require them to be added to a different policy group, please navigate to the protection policy settings and create an additional installation token at the right side in the panel.
 All devices installed or connected via the custom installer of that policy group will then be added to that policy group instead of the default group.

 Manual connection via command line